-- > To ensure any required pre-commencement/ pre-construction phase monitoring is scheduled to ensure any impacts on breeding lapwing in particular, are avoided. - > To record usage of the site by birds and interaction with operating turbines during the post-construction phase of the development. - To monitor short-term and long-term effects on bird populations with a particular emphasis on wintering and breeding birds deemed to be of high conservation concern (Annex I; EU Birds Directive and BoCCI red list species). - > To undertake collision monitoring and corpse searches for potential bird fatalities as a result of collision with turbine blades. - > To record usage of the enhancement area by key ornithological receptors and in particular breeding lapwing. - Report on findings of post construction monitoring at the end of each monitoring year (Year 1, 2, 3, 5, 10 and 15 of the lifetime of the wind farm).
+- To ensure any required pre-commencement/ pre-construction phase monitoring is scheduled to ensure any impacts on breeding birds are avoided. - To record usage of the site by birds and interaction with operating turbines during the post-construction phase of the development. - To monitor short-term and long-term effects on bird populations with a particular emphasis on wintering and breeding birds deemed to be of high conservation concern (Annex I; EU Birds Directive and BoCCI red list species). - To undertake collision monitoring and corpse searches for potential bird fatalities as a result of collision with turbine blades. - > To record usage of the enhancement area and farmland management area by key ornithological receptors and in particular breeding hen harrier. - Report on findings of post construction monitoring at the end of each monitoring year (Year 1, 2, 3, 5, 10 & 15 of the lifetime of the wind farm).